golioth/docs/docs/data-routing/6-troubleshooting/README.md

 ## Validating Pipeline Configuration

-The Golioth Simulator, which is visible as a widget in the bottom right corner of the console when working with Pipelines, can be used to validate that a given pipeline is configured correctly.
+The Golioth Simulator, which is available by clicking the "Simulator" link in the top right corner of the console, can be used to validate that a given pipeline is configured correctly.
 The Simulator will send the provided JSON data to the root path for streaming data (`/.s`).